hannahsarahoconnor/CA326-Student-Carpooling/functional_spec/FunctionalSpecification.md

 * Description

-  With this feature, once a driver has clicked &#39;start&#39; within the trip details of the specific trip, the locations of each of passengers of the trip, and the driver, will be shown as markers on the map.
+  With this feature, once a driver has clicked 'start' within the trip details of the specific trip, the locations of each of passengers of the trip, and the driver, will be shown as markers on the map.
 As the driver makes their way to each of the passengers this will be tracked and updated, in real time, for each of the passenger to see.

 * Criticality